aimotive-legacy/planning_assignment/README.md

  - The scenario modelled is a 4 way intersection governed by the European traffic rules – a vehicle must yield to other vehicles arriving from the road on its right.
 The lanes on the incoming roads are given an id between 0 and 3 in a counter-clockwise direction, so the lane 1 is on the right of lane 0.
 Each road has exactly one lane in each direction.
  - A position on the road model is given by an (x, y) coordinate pair.
 The x axis is parallel to lanes 0 and 2, while the y axis is parallel to lanes 1 and 3.
 The centre of the intersection is (0, 0) and the length of the roads is 50ms in each direction.
- - In each simulation the ego vehicle starts from a random position on lane 0 with an initial velocity in the range [5 m/s, 15m/s].
+ - In each simulation the ego vehicle (represented by the pickup) starts from a random position on lane 0 with an initial velocity in the range
+[5 m/s, 15m/s].
 Other vehicles are initialized at random positions on one or more of the other incoming roads.
  - Both the ego vehicle and all other vehicles are crossing the intersection straight, meaning that no vehicles make a turn in the simulation in any direction.